awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-imagebuilder-distributionconfiguration-distribution.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ContainerDistributionConfiguration`  <a name="cfn-imagebuilder-distributionconfiguration-distribution-containerdistributionconfiguration"></a>
 Container distribution settings for encryption, licensing, and sharing in a specific Region\.
+For details, see example schema below\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LaunchTemplateConfigurations`  <a name="cfn-imagebuilder-distributionconfiguration-distribution-launchtemplateconfigurations"></a>
-Not currently supported by AWS CloudFormation\.
+A group of launchTemplateConfiguration settings that apply to image distribution for specified accounts\.
 *Required*: No
 *Type*: List of [LaunchTemplateConfiguration](aws-properties-imagebuilder-distributionconfiguration-launchtemplateconfiguration.md)
+*Maximum*: `100`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LicenseConfigurationArns`  <a name="cfn-imagebuilder-distributionconfiguration-distribution-licenseconfigurationarns"></a>